 Nobody wants to hear that story more than Texas, Oklahoma and the rest of the Big 12.
 The Cotton Bowl stepped under the big top three seasons ago when it moved from the State Fair of Texas fairgrounds in Dallas to Cowboys Stadium in Arlington, Texas, ready to play its game at America's finest football cathedral.

-The Big 12 will no longer have to worry about situations such as in 2011, when No. 3 Oklahoma State was pushed out of the national championship game in favor of eventual champion Alabama, which knocked off fellow SEC team LSU in a rematch of a 6-3 November rugby match.
+The Big 12 will no longer have to worry about situations like 2011, when No. 3 Oklahoma State was pushed out of the national championship game in favor of eventual champion Alabama, who knocked off fellow SEC team LSU in a rematch of a 6-3 November rugby match.

 That'll be nice, but nothing will be nicer for the Big 12 than getting a chance to suit up with everything on the line only a few hours from its campus, in a city full of its alumni.